Library Fact Sheets

-The Operations Directorate of the Air Force Civil Engineer Center, a field operating agency of the Air Force Civil Engineer, provides direct technical, managerial and training expertise to the Air Force civil engineering community with emphasis on operations and maintenance of the built environment.
+The Operations Directorate of the Air Force Civil Engineer Center, a 1,900-person primary subordinate unit, assigned to Air Force Materiel Command and attached to the Air Force Installation and Mission Support Center-Provisional.
+The directorate provides direct technical, managerial and training expertise to the Air Force civil engineering community with emphasis on operations and maintenance of the built environment.

 The Operations Directorate, located at Tyndall Air Force Base, Fla., consists of five divisions: asset visibility, operations maintenance, engineer, the Civil Engineer Maintenance, Inspection and Repair Team and force development.

 Asset Visibility Division

 The Asset Visibility Division collects data on the performance of facility and infrastructure assets to inform the corporate financial allocations in keeping with mission requirements.
 The division standardizes and conducts facility and horizontal infrastructure assessments to recommend energy-saving projects and other investment-grade activities.
 The division also manages the Airfield Pavement Evaluation Team, which tests the strength and condition of airfield pavements worldwide.

 Operations Maintenance Division

 The Operations Maintenance Division is responsible for rightsizing the preventive maintenance program and standardizing operations flight work task priorities to ensure Air Force critical infrastructure remains functional.
 Through the use of strategic sourcing, the division analyzes resource needs and spending habits to find ways to acquire commodities and services more effectively.
 The division helps optimize the efficiency of civil engineering shops by identifying and recommending state-of-the-art technology, tools, vehicles and training.